 - Vantage point surveys for wind turbine projects

-- Reports to inform Appropriate Assessment within 5km of SPA and SAC sites
+- Reports to inform Habitats Regulations Assessment within 5km of SPA and SAC sites

 In order to understand why bird surveys may be necessary, or have been requested, for your project it is important to consider the legal and planning background.